Georgios Tsolakoglou: Italian occupation

 Tsolakoglou attempted to prevent an Italian occupation of Greece, telling Günther Altenburg of the German Foreign Office that the Greeks knew that Germany had defeated Greece, but also that Greece had defeated Italy, and that the Greek people would find an Italian occupation deeply humiliating.
 Tsolakoglou wanted Germany to take control of Greece entirely.
 He warned of a collapse in law and order in Greece if the Italians arrived and behaved "like tyrants".
 In a letter to Hitler, Tsolakoglou warned that allowing the Italians to occupy Greece would "completely undermine the authority of the Greek government".
-Both the German Foreign Office and the Wehrmacht supported Tsolakogou, saying that Greece could be occupied by minimal German forces if only the Italians were kept out.
+Both the German Foreign Office and the Wehrmacht supported Tsolakoglou, saying that Greece could be occupied by minimal German forces if only the Italians were kept out.
 On 13 May 1941, Hitler ordered the majority of the Wehrmacht forces out of Greece to redeploy them for Operation Barbarossa, to be replaced by the Italians.
 At the time, Hitler said: "It is none of our business whether the Italian occupation troops can cope with the Greek government or not" as the "German-Italian relationship was of paramount importance".
 Under the terms of the armistice, the Germans took the strategically important areas such as the Athens area; Thessaloniki and the surrounding area in Greek Macedonia; Crete; the border area with Turkey; and some of the Aegean islands, while leaving the rest of Greece to be occupied by the Italians and the Bulgarians.